Russell Investments' history

 2005 — We began our Focused Giving Initiative by committing new philanthropic dollars to support projects that address financial literacy and children.

 2007 — Our market-leading family of U.S. equity indexes went global with the launch of the Russell Global Indexes.
 And we were proud to be ranked number 30 on Fortune Magazine's "Best Companies to Work For in America" list.
-In addition, we surpassed US$220 billion in assets under management (AUM) by midsummer.
+In addition, we surpassed US$220 billion in AUM by midsummer.

 Russell Investments Canada opened a satellite office in Vancouver, followed by an office in Calgary in 2010 and in Montreal in 2011